bigredwill/wsimons.com/src/pages/blog/2018-08-02-adventure-time.md

   - update
   - life
 ---
 This post marks the end of a year of stepping outside of my comfort zone.
-One year ago today, I left a software engineering job in search of experiences outside of the digital realm.
+One year ago today, I left a software engineering job in search of experiences outside of the digital realm. asdf

 ## A Fresh Start